Register a Domestic Private Company

 The OECS has agreed to establish a regional competition body to handle competition matters within its single market.
 The draft OECS bill has been submitted to the Ministry of Legal Affairs for review.

 Antigua is a member of the Eastern Caribbean Currency Union.
-The Eastern Caribbean Central Bank issues the East Caribbean dollar, which is pegged to the US dollar, for all members of the Union.
+The Eastern Caribbean Central Bank issues the East Caribbean dollar, which has been pegged since 1976 to the US dollar at (US$1.00 = EC$2.70).
+As a result, the Eastern Caribbean dollar does not fluctuate, creating a stable currency environment for trade and investment.
 The Bank also manages monetary policy, and regulates and supervises commercial banking activities in union member states.

 Overseen by the Caribbean Community (CARICOM), established by the Treaty of Chaguaramas in 1973, it allows all goods originating from within CARICOM countries (except the Bahamas) to be traded without restrictions.
 Most member states also apply a common external tariff (CET) on goods originating from non-CARICOM countries.
 Investors operating in one CARICOM country are given preferential access to the entire CARICOM market.
 The Revised Treaty of Chaguaramas establishes the CARICOM Single Market and Economy (CSME), permitting the free movement of goods, capital and labour within CARICOM States.
 More information at: http://csmeonline.org.